-Women are 52% of our academic and 67% of our professional staff and contribute with enthusiasm, intelligence and dedication to every aspect of Deakin life.
+Women are 52 per cent of our academic and 67 per cent of our professional staff and contribute with enthusiasm, intelligence and dedication to every aspect of Deakin life.

 Deakin Women: Working together to make a difference

 We are proud of the leadership, collegiality and collaboration of women at Deakin, a number of whom are breaking new ground in research scholarship and professional practice.

 While many gains have been made for Australian women over recent decades, they are still under-represented at senior levels in many sectors.
 Deakin is seeking to lead the way in the University sector in our efforts to redress this imbalance in both academic and non-academic positions, with a number of initiatives being introduced University-wide from 2017-2020.

 There’s been considerable progress in gender equity, but there is still great inequity in wages and in the proportion of women in positions of influence, and women are still earning less than men for the same work.